inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 --------

 In the early days of the Internet, only best effort service was defined.
-The Internet delivers individually each packet, and delivery time is not guaranteed, moreover packets may even be dropped due to congestion at the routers of the network.
-It was assumed that transport protocols, and applications can overcome these deficiencies.
-This worked until FTP and email was the main applications of the Internet, but the newer applications such as Internet telephony and video conferencing cannot tolerate delay jitter and loss of data.
+The Internet delivers each packet individually, and delivery time is not guaranteed.
+Moreover, packets may even be dropped due to congestion at the routers of the network.
+It was assumed that transport protocols and applications can overcome these deficiencies.
+This worked until FTP and email were the main applications of the Internet, but the newer applications such as Internet telephony and video conferencing cannot tolerate delay jitter and loss of data.

-The first attempt to add QoS capabilities to the IP routing was Integrated Services.
+The first attempt to add QoS capabilities to IP routing was Integrated Services.
 Integrated services provide resource assurance through resource reservation for individual application flows.
-An application flow is identified by the source and destination addresses and ports and the protocol id.
-Before data packets are sent the necessary resources must be allocated along the path from the source to the destination.
-At the hops from the source to the destination each router must examine the packets, and decide if it belongs to a reserved application flow.
-This could cause a memory and processing demand in the routers.
-Other drawback is that the reservation must be periodically refreshed, so there is an overhead during the data transmission too.
+An application flow is identified by the source and destination addresses and ports and the protocol ID.
+Before data packets are sent, the necessary resources must be allocated along the path from the source to the destination.
+Each router along the path must examine the packets and decide if they belong to a reserved application flow.
+This could cause a memory and processing demand on the routers.
+Another drawback is that the reservation must be periodically refreshed, so there is overhead during the data transmission as well.

-Differentiated Services is a more scalable approach to offer a better than best-effort service.
+Differentiated Services is a more scalable approach that offers a better than best-effort service.
 Differentiated Services do not require resource reservation setup.
 Instead of making per-flow reservations, Differentiated Services divides the traffic into a small number of